Noncommutative Solitons and Quasideterminants

-Furthermore, integrable aspects of anti-self-dual Yang-Mills equation can be understood {}from a geometrical framework, the {\it twistor theory}.
-Via the Ward's conjecture, the twistor theory gives a new geometrical viewpoint into lower-dimensional integrable equations and some classification can be made in such a way.
+Furthermore, integrable aspects of anti-self-dual Yang-Mills equation can be understood {}from the geometrical framework of the {\it twistor theory}.
+Via the Ward's conjecture, the twistor theory gives a new geometrical viewpoint into the lower-dimensional integrable equations and some classification can be carried out in such a way.
 These results are summarized in the book of Mason and Woodhouse elegantly \cite{MaWo}.
 (See also \cite{Dunajski, Dunajski2}.)

-In this article, we discuss integrable aspects of noncommutative anti-self-dual Yang-Mills equations {}from the viewpoint of noncommutative twistor theory.
-We give a series of noncommutative Atiyah-Ward ansatz solutions by solving a noncommutative Riemann-Hilbert problem.
-The solutions include not only noncommutative instantons (with finite action) but also noncommutative non-linear plane waves (with infinite action) and so on.
-We have also found that a kind of noncommutative determinants, the quasideterminants, play crucial roles in construction of exact solutions and present a direct proof of the results of the B\"acklund transformation and the generated solutions without twistor framework.
+In this paper, we discuss integrable aspects of the noncommutative anti-self-dual Yang-Mills equations {}from the viewpoint of the noncommutative twistor theory.
+We give a series of noncommutative Atiyah-Ward ansatz solutions by solving a noncommutative version of the Riemann-Hilbert problem.
+The solutions include not only noncommutative instantons (with finite action) but also noncommutative non-linear plane waves and so on (with infinite action).
+We also find that noncommutative determinants of a particular kind, the quasideterminants, play crucial roles in construction of exact solutions and present a direct proof of the results of the B\"acklund transformation and the solutions generated.
 These are due to collaboration with C.~Gilson and J.~Nimmo (Glasgow) \cite{GHN, GHN2}.

 Finally we give an example of noncommutative Ward's conjecture, reduction of the noncommutative anti-self-dual Yang-Mills equation into the noncommutative KdV equation via the noncommutative toroidal KdV equation.
 The reduced equation actually has integrable-like properties such as infinite conserved quantities, exact N-soliton solutions and so on.
 These results would lead to a kind of classification of noncommutative integrable equations {}from a geometrical viewpoint and to applications to the corresponding physical situations and geometry also.